See what it is about and how easy it is to do digitally!

 We hear it every day.....what image processing software should I use?
 Although there are tons of image processing software products out there, personally, we tend to stick with the industry standard which is a couple of Adobe products - Lightroom and Photoshop.

 And then the next question is inevitable....well, which one should I use?
 Well, it depends.
 We use both, but both may not be suited to everyone's needs.
-I (Ledra) will say personally however, that I use Lightroom for about 75% of my photo editing needs.
+Personally however, that I use Lightroom for about 85% of my photo editing needs.
 When Lightroom came out it was immediately recognizable as a very different product from the traditional Photoshop.
-Where Photoshop requires the use of layers and selections and a number of fairly initially confusing tool choices to make said selections, Lightroom employs more of a slider-style type of adjustment....but to the entire image evenly.
+Where Photoshop requires the use of layers and selections and a number of fairly initially confusing tool choices to make said selections, Lightroom employs more of a slider-style type of adjustment....but to the entire image evenly.....much like camera RAW.
 Basically, it is just more intuitive for the newer user if you aren't trying to do very involved editing work.

 As my work flow process goes....I import my images into Lightroom, add important key descriptive words for sorting and searching purposes.
 Then I will use the common sliders for white balance, exposure, contrast, clarity, saturation, sharpening, etc. Most everything I need can be done with the basic sliders.

-But, if I need to process different parts of the image separately or combine exposures, that's when I generally go into Photoshop.
+But, if I NEED to process different parts of the image separately or combine exposures, that's when I generally go into Photoshop.
 Then I get all creative with selections, layer masks, combining layers and all of those other words that tend to scare the bejeebees out of new photographers.
-I finally switched to CC this year for both Lightroom and Photoshop and have found that my work flow process hasn't changed much.
-They have added some features into LR like pano stitching that seems to work pretty well without having to go into Photoshop for that.
-But I don't really like what I've seen with the HDR portion of LR.
+Personally I use Lightroom Classic and everything is located on my computer.
+There have been a LOT of improvements to Lightroom over the years.
+I LOVE the pano stitching feature and even their HDR does a pretty good job of combining exposures for the ultimate in editing flexibility.

 INFRARED PHOTOGRAPHY is so AWESOME!
 We decided to take one of our Olympus cameras (E-M5 Mark II) and send it out for a conversion to dedicate the camera to infrared photography.
 We chose to use Spencer's Camera & Photo.
 They are out of Utah, and did a great job.